Open and Concealed Gun Carry Laws in Alaska

 Alaska’s gun laws are more lenient than those of many other states, allowing most law-abiding adult residents to carry firearms, either openly or concealed.
 No special permit is required.
 You may, however, obtain an Alaska gun permit if you are a resident who wants to carry a gun into another state.

-For more information, see Gun Permit Laws in Alaska.
+For more information, see Alaska Gun Laws.

 While Alaska’s permissive gun laws grant state citizens a good deal of flexibility, they don’t allow everyone to have a gun, or to carry a gun wherever they like.
 The sections that follow explain who may not own a gun, and the circumstances or situations when carrying a gun is illegal.